Citroën Berlingo électrique: Similar vehicles

 The Berlingo électrique is rather similar to the 1992-93 Ford Ecostar, although the Berlingo replaces the older 1991 Citroën C15 électrique.

 A Peugeot badged version of this vehicle was marketed as the Peugeot Partner Electric.
 Battery electric versions of the popular Peugeot 106 and Citroën Saxo super-minis were developed.

 During the time when the Citroën Berlingo Electrique was marketed it had no other comparable goods vehicle rival.
 Since production ended the Nice Car Company has marketed a mini van and Modec has developed an electric commercial vehicle with a 2 tonne payload.

+Dynavolt Hybrid prototype

+In 1998, a hybrid prototype was developed called the Berlingo Dynavolt.
+It utilized the Electrique base but had 23 nickel-cadmium batteries instead to fit a LPG fueled, 500cc twin engine, made by Lombardini, to be used as a range extender to charge the batteries.

+It came after the Saxo Dynavolt prototype that unveiled at the Paris Motor Show in October 1998, and was unveiled at the Geneva Motor Show in March 1999.
+The difference is that where the Saxo had a very new style of two stroke direct injected gas engine which fit underneath the back seats, the Berlingo had a more conventional four stroke design that sat underneath the hood next to the electric motor, but was fueled by LPG.
+The engine only ran when necessary to avoid polluting, a focus Citroën wanted when designing the car.
+The Dynavolt could determine when to run the engine based on charge percentage and distance to the destination via an installed GPS or when put into emergency mode, it will turn on the engine to give just the right amount of power to keep going.